snowdrop/springboot-to-quarkus-migration/java-analyzer-quarkus/README.md

-# Instructions to play with Eclipse JDT-LS & the LS client
+# Instructions to analyze a java application and transform it

+TODO: To be rephrased as we have expanded the scope !

 This project demonstrates how to launch the Eclipse Java Language Server (aka: Eclipse jdt-ls) and access it using a Java Language client able to pass commands and get JSON responses converted to objects